ZETH-Community/sm-zombiereloaded-4/README.md

-# sm-zombiereloaded-3
+# sm-zombiereloaded-4
-Zombie:Reloaded for SourceMod (all versions up to 3.x)
+Zombie:Reloaded for SourceMod

 Q: Why this zombiereloaded existed?